jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Because we have choice, we can practice artificial selection.
 We can be raccoons taking from an ecosystem and giving little back.
 We can use ideology to select our own boardmates and think the coach won't ever be knocking on our door.
 While we've studied physics, chemistry, and biological evolution very well, we have not studied technological evolution enough to understand or prevent this.
 As a result, this is an all too easy mindset for us to have.

 In the early 1980s Yuri Andropov ran the all-powerful Soviet spy agency KGB and then the entire country as virtual dictator.
-When speak to leadership comrades he admitted, "we don't know the society in which we live."
+When speak to his leadership comrades he admitted, "we don't know the society in which we live."
 Decades of falsified statistics and rigid doctrine had blinded the state to its economy and people.
 The man with the world's best intelligence apparatus did not understand why his reports said prosperity and progress, while the country's food market shelves were empty, coal miners didn't have soap to clean their faces, and power stations were blowing up.

 Such is the power of a human belief system.

 As we've seen, living inside imagined ecosystems is not a Soviet problem.
 It's a human one, that happens whenever the distance between selecting tools and its consequences gets too far apart.
 Allied generals had bunkers and battle plans ensuring victory, the same way Soviet leaders were planning an entire economy, the same way kings had grand palaces and spiritual reasons why they were born to rule.
 And this is what studying techvolution will help us understand and address.

 We start by understanding every individual is the unit of selection.
 Like all lifeforms, every person is trying to be as lazy as possible.
-So, everyone inside these echo chambers can act rationally in trying to get the better job in the but all were still collectively doomed because their beliefs masked reality.
+So, everyone inside these echo chambers can act rationally when out to get a better job but all were still collectively doomed because their pursuit masked reality.

 Techvolution's new identity won't stop misconceptions, hubris, or fanciful realities.
 Human groups need hierarchies and beliefs and they will always drift around with human error.
 But these exist in engineering, mathematics, medicine too and not nearly bad enough to take down entire societies.
 Heck, String Theory went from being the forefront of mathematical and physical research in the 1990s to essentially discredited now.
 But all the while everyone knew there was a chance it would end this way, and it was okay to say it.
-Now physics is moving on to other ideas in its quest to ripping the mask off of nature.
+Now physics is moving on to other ideas in its quest to ripping the mask off nature.

 That's the environment we can have to help us sort, see, and remove human error faster in identity, politics, and economics.